jimboowens/capstone/README.md

 ![image_not_found](https://raw.githubusercontent.com/jimboowens/capstone/master/front-end/public/images/readme/stripe_image.png)

 Once I worked through the login and purchase aspects of the site, I began populating the rest of the site with active links, like about us and contact us.
-Another good resource I was able to implement was the search option:
+Another good resource I was able to implement was the search option(as you will notice, I serve up four random items from the database to ensure I return some sort of array.
+This would be changed as the database increases in size to more tailored selections, or a no results error handler could be set up in the front end):

 ```javascript
 router.post('/search', (req,res)=>{